ldnicolasmay/DICOM-Deidentify/README.md

 ## About

 This app helps process DICOM files for deidentification.
+A source directory tree containing DICOM files is filtered for specific directories (by name and number of files within) and DICOM files (by name and `SeriesDescription` attribute value).
+That source directory tree is then copied to a target directory, the target tree DICOM files are deidentified, and finally the target tree is zipped at a specific tree depth.
 To minimize file I/O, source directories and files are only copied if they do not already exist in the target directory tree.

+There is one class for performing all three steps (copy, deidentify, zip): `edu.umich.med.alzheimers.dicom.CopyDeidentifyZip`.
+There are also classes in subpackages of `edu.umich.med.alzheimers.dicom` for performing each of the three steps in isolation: `...dicom.copy.Copy`, `...dicom.deidentify.Deidentify`, `...dicom.zip.Zip`.

 A firm grasp of regular expressions is required to configure and use this app effectively. ([RegexOne](https://regexone.com/) offers a good tutorial on regular expressions.)